 What are Kexts and Why are They Important?

 Kexts might not be important to most Mac users, but when you’ve went through the entire installation of a Hackintosh, it’s a good idea to know what kexts are.

 Kext stands for Kernel Extension, and these files will extend your kernel, or the core part of your operating system.

 Essentially, kexts are your drivers that will help get a lot of your hardware running properly.
-When you have a Hackintosh, you may not have sound or ethernet working properly, and installing the right kexts will help make these components functional.
+When you have a Hackintosh, you may not have sound or ethernet working properly (as seen in our best hackintosh laptop resource), and installing the right kexts will help make these components functional.